Trans-Neptunian objects found in the first four years of the Dark Energy Survey: Abstract

 \section{Abstract}

-We present a catalog of 316 trans-Neptunian bodies detected by the \emph{Dark Energy Survey} (\des).
-These objects include 245 discoveries by \des\ (139 not previously published) detected in $\approx60,000$ exposures from the first four seasons of the survey (``Y4'' data).
+We present a catalog of 316 trans-Neptunian bodies (TNOs) detected from the first four seasons (``Y4'' data) of the \emph{Dark Energy Survey} (\des).
 The survey covers a contiguous 5000~deg$^2$ of the southern sky in the $grizY$ optical/NIR filter set, with a typical TNO in this part of the sky being targeted by $25-30$ Y4 exposures.
-We describe the processes for detection of transient sources and the linkage into TNO orbits, which are made challenging by the absence of the few-hour repeat observations employed by TNO-optimized surveys.
-We also describe the procedures for determining detection efficiencies vs.\ magnitude and estimating rates of false-positive linkages.
-This work presents all TNOs which were detected on $\ge 6$ unique nights in the Y4 data and pass a ``sub-threshold confirmation'' test wherein we demand the the object be detectable in a stack of the individual images in which the orbit indicates an object should be present, but was not detected.
-This eliminates false positives and yields TNO detections complete to $r\lesssim 23.3$~mag with virtually no dependence on orbital properties for bound TNOs at distance $30\,{\rm AU}<d<2500\,{\rm AU}.$ The final \des\ TNO catalog is expected to yield $>0.3$~mag more depth, and arcs of $>4$~years for nearly all detections.
+This paper focusses on the methods used to detect these objects from the $\approx60,000$ Y4 exposures, a process made challenging by the absence of the few-hour repeat observations employed by TNO-optimized surveys.
+Newly developed techniques include: transient/moving object detection by comparison of single-epoch catalogs to catalogs of ``stacked'' images; quantified astrometric error from atmospheric turbulence; new software for detecting TNO linkages in a temporally sparse transient catalog, and for estimating the rate of spurious linkages; and use of faint stars to determine the detection efficiency vs magnitude in all exposures.
+Final validation of the reality of linked orbits uses a new ``sub-threshold confirmation'' test, wherein we demand the object be detectable in a stack of the exposures in which the orbit indicates an object should be present, but was not individually detected.
+This catalog contains all validated TNOs which were detected on $\ge 6$ unique nights in the Y4 data, and is complete to $r\lesssim 23.3$~mag with virtually no dependence on orbital properties for bound TNOs at distance $30\,{\rm AU}<d<2500\,{\rm AU}.$ The catalog includes 245 discoveries by \des, 139 not previously published.
+The final \des\ TNO catalog is expected to yield $>0.3$~mag more depth, and arcs of $>4$~years for nearly all detections.

 \reportnum{DES-2019-0447} \reportnum{FERMILAB-PUB-19-446-AE}